gchq/stroom-auth/README.md

 You can interrogate the service using HTTPie.

 #### Getting a JWS token
 You can use this token to make requests to secured endpoints.
-The default username and password is `admin:admin`.
+The default email and password is `admin:admin`.
 ```
-$ http POST localhost:8099/authentication/login username=admin password=admin
+$ http POST localhost:8099/authentication/login email=admin password=admin
 ```

 #### Getting all users